mrdiploben/Translator/README.md

 # Translator
 Translation bot for discord.
-Mainly built for NBTF.
+Built for public use.